RuyiLian/ruyilian.github.io/_pages/about.md

 My primary research interests are in the fields of computer vision, computer graphics, robotics, computational biology, and AI for science.

-Current Research Directions:
+Ongoing Research Directions:
-1. Image-Based Object Pose Estimation : Focusing on both instance-level and novel object pose estimation, with an emphasis on deep geometric understanding of objects from visual inputs.
+1. Image-Based Object Pose Estimation: Focusing on both instance-level and novel object pose estimation, with an emphasis on deep geometric understanding of objects from visual inputs.
 2. 3D Reconstruction and Analysis from Diverse Imaging Modalities:  Developing methods for processing and analyzing diverse image modalities, including cryo-electron microscopy (cryo-EM), optical coherence tomography (OCT), and other specialized imaging techniques.
+3. Interdisciplinary Topics: Applying 3D vision algorithms to various assistive systems and utilizing AI techniques to study biological structures.

 **Join the Lab:**

-**I am actively seeking passionate and self-motivated Ph.D. students to join my research group at South Dakota State University.
-If you are interested, please contact me at  Ruyi.Lian@sdstate.edu with your CV.**
+**I am actively seeking passionate and self-motivated Ph.D. students to join my research group at South Dakota State University, working on 3D computer vision tasks and interdisciplinary topics.
+If you are interested, please contact me at  Ruyi.Lian@sdstate.edu with your CV and transcripts.**

 Publication
 ======